 Our friends are sometimes able to see a bad trait in our significant other which we are not because love is blinding us to it.
 However, it seems your friends had complaints about your boyfriend only before they met him.

-I don’t have experience with Korean-Indonesian marriages, but I don’t see why it would be different than any other marriages across cultures.
+I don’t have experience with Korean-Indonesian marriages, but I don’t see why it would be much different than other marriages across cultures.

-It is true that different cultures, different religions and a language barrier can seem too much at times.
-I believe that in any relationship you need to put the other person’s needs in front of your own.
+It is true that different cultures, different religions and a language barrier can seem too much at times (which is precisely why we have written about all of those topics already, in relation to dating Korean men, and you can read it if you follow the links, to get more perspective).
+But I believe that in any relationship you need to put the other person’s needs in front of your own.
 And especially in these kinds of relationships.
-If you make his culture, his language and his religion more important than your own and he does the same for you, then you won’t have (m)any problems.
-I say this from previous personal experience: the conflict only arises if you feel the person you love, who should be respecting you, is making you defend your background and who you are.
+If you make his culture, his language and his religion more important than your own and (equally important!) he does the same for you, then you won’t have (m)any problems.
+I say this from previous personal experience: the conflict only arises if you feel the person you love, who should be respecting you, is looking down on you because of your culture or religion and making you feel like you have to defend your background and who you are.

 I think you are still young and there is no reason to rush anything.
 In relationships which are long distance and intercultural it is better to take things a bit slower because it takes a longer time to get to know the person.
+There is plenty of time to marry later.
 Of course, it is much more important how you feel than what I think.
 If you are certain he is the one, then wait for him, 2 years is not such a long time.
-If it is important to you to get married as soon as possible then a man closer to your home and mindset might be a better choice.
+If it is important to you that you get married as soon as possible then a man closer to your home and closer to your mindset, who you will have easier time getting to know quicker, might be a better choice.

 Previously I had a question from a woman whose Korean boyfriend didn’t want to tell his parents about their relationship.
 She is worried that might be a sign he is not as commited as she is.
 Since neither you nor your boyfriend told your parents, could you share your reasons with her in the comments bellow?
 Maybe it will help with her Korean boyfriend problems.